NottsCSS/Coding-with-p5.js-Workshop/README.md

 }
 ```

-As you can see, we switched between the parameters using the conditional statement (`if elseif else`).
+As you can see, we switched between the parameters using the conditional statement (`if elseif else`), essentially allowing us to switch colours!

 Now, try and see if it works!
 Feel free to experiment more as well!